microsoft/BotBuilder-V3/Connector/tools/embed-chat-control.md

 <ol>
 <li>Issue a server-to-server GET request to "https://webchat.botframework.com/api/tokens" and pass your web chat secret as the Authorization header</li>
 <li>The call will return a token good for one conversation.
-If you want to start a new conversation, you must generate a new token.
+If you want to start a new conversation, you must generate a new token.</li>
-<li>Embed the modified iframe tag in your website and adjust the styling for the iframe element as per the requirement.
-To use the token instead of the secret, use the IFrame like below:</li>
+<li>Change the "s=" parameter in your iframe embed to "t=".
+The "t=" form works with tokens and automatically renews them before they expire.</li>
 </ol>

 {% highlight html %}